nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `e edit INDEX (must be a positive integer) [m/MODULE]* [ex/EXAM_DESCRIPTION]* [ed/EXAM_DATE]*`
 * Edits the exam at the specified INDEX in the exam list.
-* `MODULE` refers to the module of the exam
+* `MODULE` refers to the module code of the module of the exam
 * `EXAM_DESCRIPTION` refers to the description of the exam
 * `EXAM_DATE` refers to the date of the exam
 * `INDEX` must be a positive integer 1, 2, 3, …
-* If the index is a non-positive or more than the number of exams in the exam list, an error message will be displayed.
+* If `INDEX` is a non-positive or more than the number of exams in the exam list, an error message will be displayed.
 * The exam cannot be edited if it is the same exam as an existing exam in the exam list.
 An error message will be displayed to inform the user that the exam already exists in the exam list.
 * At least one optional field of the exam to edit must be provided.
 Otherwise, an error message will be shown.
-* `MODULE` has to exist in the module list and be a valid module with at least 6 characters long with the first two being alphabetic characters.
+* `MODULE` has to exist in the module list and be a valid module code with at least 6 characters long with the first two being alphabetic characters.
 Otherwise, an error message will be displayed.
 * `EXAM_DESCRIPTION` should not be empty.
 Otherwise, an error message will be displayed to the user.
 * `EXAM_DATE` must be in the format `DD-MM-YYYY`, otherwise an error message will be shown.
 For example, 2022-12-28, 20-13-2022 are not in `DD-MM-YYYY` format
 * `EXAM_DATE` must not be earlier than today's date, otherwise an error message will be shown.
-For example, 20-08-2022 is a past date if the current date is 26-10-2022.
+For example, 20-08-2022 is an invalid input if the current date is 26-10-2022.
 Examples:

 `e edit 1 ex/finals ed/20-12-2022` changes the exam description of the first exam in the exam list to ‘finals’ and the exam date to ‘20-12-2022’.